How Long Does THCA Stay in Your System

 THCA / THC Detection Methods

-There are several methods available for detecting THCA in the body after cannabis use.
+Several methods are available for detecting THCA in the body after cannabis use.

 These methods are used in drug testing to determine if an individual has recently used cannabis with THC / THCA in it.